 £40 M&S Gift Card welcome gift

 As a thank you for taking out a policy, we will reward you with a £40 M&S Gift Card (Terms and conditions apply).

 How does it work?

-Saga Term Life Insurance provides cover should you die during the term of the policy.
+Saga Term Life Insurance is designed to provide cover should you die during the term of the policy.
 There are two options to choose from - Life Insurance and Decreasing Life Insurance.

-Leave a lump sum to help your family cope financially if you are no longer around to support them (Level term and Decreasing term life insurance options available).
+Leave a fixed lump sum to help your family cope financially if you are no longer around to support them (Life Insurance).

-Mortgage specific features included as standard to provide added protection when moving home.
-You can choose whether you want your cover amount to remain the same if you have an interest-only mortgage (Life Insurance) or decrease over the full length of the policy (Decreasing term life insurance).
+Help to cover your outstanding mortgage.
+You can choose whether you want your cover amount to remain the same if you have an interest-only mortgage (Life Insurance) or decrease over the full length of the policy for a repayment mortgage (Decreasing Life Insurance).

 Premiums start from just £6 a month, the equivalent of around 20p a day (based on an average 30 day month).